by Russell Fox, Certified SHEN Therapist & Instructor

-For me, ‘The Matrix’ was, and remains a near perfect allegory on the need for, and the effects of SHEN at its most profound level.
-Leaving the theatre and realizing I had just had one of those all-too-rare electrifying peak experiences, I returned home and immediately sat down to put to paper the most poignant of the SHEN-related observations I had gotten from the film.
-Now, almost twenty years later, I think it still holds water.
+For me, ‘The Matrix’ was and remains a near-perfect allegory on the need for, and the effects of SHEN at its most profound level.
+Leaving the theater and realizing I had just had one of those all-too-rare electrifying peak experiences, I returned home and immediately sat down to put to paper the most poignant of the SHEN-related observations I had gotten from the film.
+Now, more than twenty years later, I think it still holds water.
 In fact, I believe it says quite a bit about how a SHEN ‘daily practice’ might actually work.
-So, from one seeker to another, I would like to share with you word for word what I wrote that night.
+So, from one seeker to another, I would like to share with you word-for-word what I wrote that night.
 Please read it slowly enough to see yourself between the lines.

 ✥ ✥ ✥

 This intense, profound movie makes several core observations about our experience of reality.
 As with most everything else in life, the observations and concepts one picks up and absorbs from a movie like this are particular to the individual viewer.
 Here’s what I got: